Diminenos/audiovisual_content_management_system/README.md

-# Aristotle TV – Audiovisual Content Management System 🎓
+# Aristotle TV – Audiovisual Content Management System

-This is my undergraduate thesis project at Aristotle University.
+This is my thesis project at Aristotle University.
 The system processes and enhances audiovisual content using machine learning and natural language processing.